juddflamm/pi-ip/README.md

 If you have many Pi's that all need to be setup, it may be inconvenient to boot all of them, and run `pi-ip config` on each of them.

 I have added an alternate way of configuring pi-ip for these scenarios.
-Simply create a file called `pi-ip.json` in the boot partition and fill it with configure like so...
+Simply create a file called `pi-ip.json` in the boot partition of the Pi's SD card and fill it with configure like so...
    ```
-   {"firebaseDb":"noderockets","piName":"NodeRocket_0"}
+   {"firebaseDb":"your-firebase-db-name-here","piName":"your-pi-name-here"}
    ```
-The boot partition is the one file system you see if you put your Pi's SD Card into a Mac or Windows computer.
-Just place the file in the root folder of the SD Card file system.
-If you are logged into the Pi via SSH, the boot partition can be found at `/boot/`.
-Simply place the file there.
+(The boot partition is the one file system you see if you put your Pi's SD card into a Mac or Windows computer.
+If you are logged into the Pi via SSH, the boot partition can be found at `/boot/`.)

-pi-ip will look for the config file in the usual place first, `/home/pi/.pi-ip.json`, then check `/boot/pi-ip.json`, in that order.
-So if you run `pi-ip config`, which creates `/home/pi/.pi-ip.json`, the values in that file will always override anything in `/boot/pi-ip.json`.
+pi-ip will look for the config file in the usual place first, `/home/pi/.pi-ip.json`, and then check `/boot/pi-ip.json`.
+So if you want the boot partition version to be used, delete any existing `/home/pi/.pi-ip.json` file.

 ## Future
 Wireless Network Configuration stored in Firebase, and setup on the PI upon bootup using a wired connection.